chakin87/CPP-Snips/README.md

 ## Why?
-I have created this repo for myself as a reference for many of the powerful templates in the STL, keywords, functions, custom functions, and much more.
+I have created this repo for myself and friends as a reference for many of the powerful templates in the STL, keywords, functions, custom functions, and much more.
 I will continue to add to this repo when I have time.
-I use it as a tool to reinforce what I learn and as a quick reference.
+I use this Repo as a tool to reinforce what I learn and as a quick reference.

 ## More to Come!